bazrq/document-ingestion-pipeline/docs/ASPIRE_SETUP.md

       "Endpoint": "https://YOUR-SEARCH-SERVICE.search.windows.net/",
       "AdminKey": "YOUR-ADMIN-KEY",
       "IndexName": "document-chunks"
+    },
+    "Storage": {
+      "ConnectionString": "YOUR-STORAGE-CONNECTION-STRING"
     }
   }
 }
 ```

 **Important**: This file is automatically gitignored and will never be committed.

+**Note**: Deploy infrastructure first using `infra/deploy-local-dev.sh` to get the Azure resource endpoints and keys.

 ### Step 2: Verify Configuration